 POLICY

-The purpose of this policy is to enable continuation of critical business processes for protection of the security of EPHI after the occurrence of a disaster or other event that triggered the necessity to operate in emergency mode.
+The purpose of this policy is to enable continuation of critical business processes for protection of the security of ePHI after the occurrence of a disaster or other event that triggered the necessity to operate in emergency mode.

 PURPOSE

-Covered Entity will establish and maintain procedures to enable continuation of critical business processes for protection of the security of EPHI while operating in emergency mode.
+Covered Entity will establish and maintain procedures to enable continuation of critical business processes for protection of the security of ePHI while operating in emergency mode.

 REFERENCES/CROSS REFERENCES

 45 C.F.R. §164.308(a)(7)(ii)(C)

+45 C.F.R. §164.308(a)(7)(ii)(D)

 PROCEDURES

-The Security Officer [and each Department HIPAA Security Liaison] shall establish and implement (as needed) emergency mode operation procedures to enable continuation of critical business processes for protection of the security of EPHI while operating in emergency mode.
+The Security Officer [and each Department HIPAA Security Liaison] shall establish and implement (as needed) emergency mode operation procedures to enable continuation of critical business processes for protection of the security of ePHI while operating in emergency mode.

 Emergency mode operation procedures outlined in the Emergency Mode Operation Plan shall be tested on a periodic basis to ensure that critical business processes can continue in a satisfactory manner while operating in emergency mode.

-[Each Department HIPAA Security Liaison with medium and high risk EPHI must submit its Emergency Mode Operation Plan to the HIPAA Security Officer for approval.]
+[Each Department HIPAA Security Liaison with medium and high risk ePHI must submit its Emergency Mode Operation Plan to the HIPAA Security Officer for approval.]

 Applications and Data Criticality Analysis